Russia turmoil to fuel market volatility, flight to safety

 "Higher vol lies ahead.
 However fundamentals will eventually resurface.
 That is, economies in developed markets remain resilient & central banks concerns' with stubborn inflation creates many challenges as rates need to go higher & remain higher for longer."

 JAMIE HALSE, WHO MANAGES AN A$500 BILLION JAPAN-FOCUSED FUND AT PLATINUM ASSET MANAGEMENT IN SYDNEY: "If Putin removed, pure speculation and a hypothetical on my part, troops withdrawn from Ukraine and peace deal agreed, then that would be bullish for Russian-exposed businesses, Eastern Europe stocks, probably Chinese stocks by implication.
-Bearish energy, resources and defense stocks.
-"Probably bearish Indian stocks too as the dividend they've received from cheap Russian oil likely disappears.
+Bearish energy, resources and defense stocks."
+"Probably bearish Indian stocks too as the dividend they've received from cheap Russian oil likely disappears."
 "On the other hand, civil war, especially if prolonged, in a major nuclear armed nation should make anyone uncomfortable...(though) we don't really know what's going on at this point.
 Civil war may be too long a bow to draw."
-(Reporting by Tom Westbrook in Singapore, Megan Davies, Carolina Mandl and Ira Iosebashvili in New York; Writing by Lananh Nguyen; Editing by Daniel Wallis)
+(Reporting by Tom Westbrook in Singapore, Megan Davies, Carolina Mandl and Ira Iosebashvili in New York, Sinead Cruise in New York; Writing by Lananh Nguyen; Editing by Daniel Wallis)